 The CCPA defines "sale" broadly.
 It includes the sharing of personal information in exchange for anything of value.
 According to this broad definition, in the 12 months before this section was last updated, our use of analytics and targeting cookies and web beacons to deliver advertising tailored to individual interests may have been considered a "sale" of personal information.

 The CCPA provides California residents with specific rights regarding their personal information.
 This section describes your CCPA rights and explains how to exercise those rights.

 Right to Request Access to Information

-You have the right to request that Teen Counseling notifies you of the personal information about you that we have collected and used.
-Once we receive and confirm your verifiable consumer request (see Exercising Access, Data Portability, and Deletion Rights), we will disclose to you:
+You have the right to request that BetterHelp disclose certain information to you about our collection and use of your personal information over the past 12 months.
+Once we receive and confirm your verifiable consumer request (see Exercising Your Rights), we will disclose to you:

 Right to Request Deletion of Information

-You have the right to request that Teen Counseling deletes any of your personal information that we collected about you and retained.
+You have the right to request that BetterHelp delete any of your personal information that we collected about you and retained, subject to certain exceptions.
 Once we receive your request and verify who you are, we will delete (and direct our service providers to delete) your personal information from our records, unless an exception applies.

 We may deny your deletion request if retaining the information is necessary for us or our service provider(s) to:

 We may also deny your request if the information in question is not subject to the CCPA.
 Examples of such information include de-identified information, information covered by the Health Insurance Portability and Accountability Act, and information covered by the California Confidentiality of Medical Information Act.